 During Your Surgery

-Your surgeon will remove your tumor through an incision (surgical cut).
-Once the tumor is removed, your surgeon will examine the nearby tissue to determine if IORT is necessary.
-He or she will call the IORT team into the operating room to evaluate whether you can have IORT.
-If you cannot have IORT, you may have another type of radiation therapy after surgery.
+If your surgeon decides that IORT is needed, they will call the IORT team into the operating room.
+The IORT team will evaluate whether you can have IORT.
+If you can’t have IORT, your surgeon might recommend that you have another type of radiation therapy after your surgery.

-PlaqueIf a plaque (see Figure 2) is used to give you the radiation, it will be applied directly onto the tissue where the tumor was removed.
-The operating staff will stay in the room while you are receiving your radiation treatment.
+If a plaque is used for your IORT, your radiation oncologist will put it directly onto the tissue where your tumor was taken out.
+The operating staff will stay in the room while you’re getting your radiation treatment.

-It will take about 10 minutes to deliver the entire dose of radiation.
-When your treatment is done, your radiation oncologist will remove the plaque and your surgeon will close your incision.
+It will take about 10 to 20 minutes for you to get the full dose of radiation.
+Once you’ve received the full dose, your radiation oncologist will remove the plaque and your surgeon will close your incision.

 After Your Surgery